eccelerators/SimStm/src/rst/About.rst

 SimStm
 ======

-**Description of new Release 2.0.0 features:**
- - removal of "$"-prefixes
- - variables can now be initialized with constants regardless of their definition sequence
- - local variables in procedures now possible
- - new procedures can now have parameters

-** The compagnion simstm eclipse plugin Release 2.0.0 validation is still minimal **

 SimStm is a VHDL testbench designed to facilitate testing driven by external stimulus files with a “.stm” extension.
 This testbench is provided by Eccelerators GmbH and aims to simplify test script creation